AP PHOTOS: Women's World Cup highlights

 AP PHOTOS: Women’s World Cup highlights

 The Women’s World Cup in Australia and New Zealand is showcasing some of the best soccer on the planet — and some of the best photographs.
-Associated Press photographers are covering every match at the month-long tournament, including the defending champion U.S. team’s elimination in the round of 16 against Sweden, as well as Netherlands’ win over South Africa, Japan’s win over Norway and Spain’s drubbing of Switzerland to advance to the quarterfinals.
+Associated Press photographers are covering every match at the month-long tournament, including Colombia’s historic run to the quarterfinals, France’s win over Morocco and England’s penalty shootout win over Nigeria in the round of 16.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.